HandsomeHarry/cs_bot/README.md

 ## World Mapping:

-To generate a `.yaml` world file and a `.pgm` map, follow these steps:
+To map the surrouding and generate a `.yaml` world file and a `.pgm` map, follow these steps:

 1. **Bring up the robot** to get started.